-Five clusters fall into the mature category.
-These clusters include printing and publishing; chemicals; mining; glass & ceramics; and transportation & logistics.
+Seven clusters fall into the mature category.
+These clusters include transportation and material moving; sales and related; food preparation and serving related; personal care and service, healthcare support, installation, maintenance, and repair; and community and social service.
 At times, clusters will fall into this status due to "life-cycle" effects.
 For example, a company offering a new product or service will likely go through a period where its product is in very high demand due to its novelty and relative scarcity.
-This is the superprofit period.
-Gradually, this high-demand period diminishes and smooths out and other companies join in the competition to sell the product prices even out and the industry becomes mature.
+This is the super-profit period.
+Gradually, this high-demand period diminishes and smooths out, and other companies join in the competition to sell the product, allowing prices to even out, and the industry becomes mature.
 The cluster may go into decline and die after a while, as demand for its products and services dwindle because of changes in taste or technology.
 Life-cycle effects also apply to individual industries.

-Eight clusters and two manufacturing sub-clusters have location quotients less than 1.2, and fall into the lower right and left-hand quadrants of the bubble chart matrix.
-The lower right-hand quadrant includes clusters with lower LQs (not big enough to be termed specialized or concentrated) which nevertheless are increasing in size compared to the nation.
-These can be seen as "emerging" or at least potentially emerging cluster which may eventually become specialized in the region.
-In the SCIRPDC region, these clusters include business & financial services; advanced materials; and apparel and textiles.
-Also included in the
+Eleven clusters have location quotients less than 1.0 and fall into the lower right and left-hand quadrants of the bubble chart matrix.
+The lower right-hand quadrant includes clusters with lower LQs (not big enough to be termed specialized or concentrated), which nevertheless are increasing in size compared to the nation.
+These can be seen as "emerging" or at least potentially emerging clusters which may eventually become specialized in the region.
+In the SCIRPDC region, these clusters include office and administrative support; healthcare practitioners and technical support; and education instruction and library; construction and extraction; business and financial operations; building, grounds cleaning, and maintenance; protective services, computer and mathematical; arts, design, entertainment, and sports media; architecture and engineering; legal; and life, physical, and social sciences.